avatar-kaleb/kalebmckelvey-site/blog/series-javascript-the-good-parts-chapter-3-objects-review.md

 ### Object.entries()

-From MDN: "The `Object.entries()` method returns an array of a given object's own enumerable string-keyed property `[key, value]` pairs, in the same order as that provded by a `for...in` loop.
+From MDN: "The `Object.entries()` method returns an array of a given object's own enumerable string-keyed property `[key, value]` pairs, in the same order as that provided by a `for...in` loop.

 This awesome method can be used to enumerate over an object's key-value pairs with the `for...of` loop.